TheTrappist/Cluster-analysis/README.md

 4) General FRAP analysis.

-5) Plotting the distribution of clusters per cell in high-content imaging experiments.
+5) Plotting the distribution of clusters per cell in high-content imaging experiments, both from fixed cells and from live cells with cell tracking.
 This makes heavy use of the free and open source CellProfiler suite (https://cellprofiler.org/)

+7) Analysis of cluster photoconversion experiments.

-### Software versions used
+### Software versions
 The code has been explicitly tested with the software versions indicated below.
 Small code modifications may or may not be required to run it on your machine if your software versions differ from the ones listed here.

 Operating systems: tested on macOS High Sierra and MS Windows 10.
-- Python: Version 3.5.6 (Anaconda dist.). https://www.anaconda.com/distribution/
+- Python: Version 3.7.4 (Anaconda dist.). https://www.anaconda.com/distribution/
 - Seaborn (for data visualization): Version 0.9.0. https://seaborn.pydata.org/
 - CellProfiler: Version 3.1.8. https://cellprofiler.org/
 - ImageJ: Version 1.52p (Fiji distribution). https://fiji.sc/